How to normalize audio in a video on a Mac

 Save

-The normalized clip lands beside your original — watermark-free, with the video never re-rendered.
+The normalized clip lands beside your original — with the video never re-rendered.

 Normalize vs the Volume slider